ansible-network/cli_rm_builder/docs/rm_dev_guide.md

 ```

-A parser named `Something` will do the compare and push the whole dict for being processed in setvals.
-Whereas a parser named Something.Anything will do the comparison on a level under Something as per the above example.
+A parser named `key1` will do the compare and push the whole dict for being processed in _setvals_.
+Whereas a parser named `key1.key2` will do the comparison on a level under `key2` as per the above example.

 Happy contribution!